 2. La Pepiá

-To get the London touch, try its rainbow Arepas which contain white corn and natural extracts of spinach, carrot, and beetroot.
+To get the London touch, try its rainbow Arepas, which contains white corn and natural spinach, carrot, and beetroot extracts.
 This little food stall comes with plenty of options.

-From the unique combinations of black beans, avocado, and chorizo to the signature cheese blanket—all are just hidden gems that you can’t miss while visiting this place.
+From the unique combinations of black beans, avocado, and chorizo to the signature cheese blanket, all are hidden gems you can’t miss while visiting this place.

 3. Gyoza Guys

 There is a rule for the Gyoza Guys‘ fried Japanese dumplings—you can’t share them.
-Yes, these delicious dumplings also come with stuffing like chicken, pork belly, shrimp, crab, cabbage, and corn that taste divine when you pair with sauces and side dishes.
+These delicious dumplings also come with stuffing like chicken, pork belly, shrimp, crab, cabbage, and corn that taste divine when you pair them with sauces and side dishes.

-Or, if you are not in the mood for Gyoza, go with bibimbap, pho, or bun cha salad.
-It is a must-go food stall in Maltby street market, which has been included in Timeout UK’s list of top 25 street foods.
+If you are not in the mood for Gyoza, go with bibimbap, pho, or bun cha salad.
+It is a must-go food stall in Maltby Street Market, which has been included in Timeout UK’s list of top 25 street foods.

 4. Finest Fayre